 AINE OF KNOCKAINE also known as the Queen of Faeries as well as the Celtic goddess of love.
-Her story starts in Limerick, Ireland. Áine Chlair, also known as Áine of the Light, she is reputed to be a goddess of both the sun and the moon.
+Her story starts in the verdant lands surrounding Knock Áine—a sacred hill rising in County Limerick—her legend bridges the mystical and the deeply cultural.
+Ancient tales describe her as a radiant daughter of Eogabail from the legendary Tuatha Dé Danann, godlike beings who profoundly shaped Irish myth and spirit. Áine Chlair, also known as Áine of the Light, she is reputed to be a goddess of both the sun and the moon.
 While she was in her original role as a Sun Goddess, Áine was nicknamed “bright,” and it was when she was in that role that She was able to shape-shift into becoming “Lair Derg,” the ”Red Mare,” or the horse that never could be outrun.

 There are stories that say King Ailill Olom, a Munster king, forced himself upon the fairy queen.
 The king acquired the name “Bare Ear” when Áine in her struggles bit off his ear. Áine used her magickal arts to destroy the King his violation of her.
 She is said to be a defender of women and a avenger of sexual crimes.
 Aine is also known as the deity of wealth, sovereignty, and the summer.
 Aine's joyful personality brought her many followers in the Celtic world.